 Now, on the right side, you have a dropdown with “Public”, “Unlisted” and “Private” – it works just with the uploaded videos.
 In our case, since we’d like to make the webinar visible to everyone that has the link, we’ll set it to “Unlisted”

-Also, we have to chose the type: The two options are “Quick” and “Custom” – custom gives you a lot of other options and, to be honest, it could be great for experts, but for the purpose of this article, we’ll stick with “Quick” – which is using Google Hangouts on Air.
+Also, we have to choose the type: The two options are “Quick” and “Custom” – custom gives you a lot of other options and, to be honest, it could be great for experts, but for the purpose of this article, we’ll stick with “Quick” – which is using Google Hangouts on Air.
 We’re done with this page, just click “Create Event”.

 Now you’ll see a list of all your events.
 On the event you’ve just created, click on “Start Hangout on Air” – don’t worry, this will not start the event.
-A new window will pop-up, and actually you will notice that the camera is working (I’ve already accepted all the permissions, your browser might ask you if you allow Google Hangouts to use the camera and the microphone, just click Yes, or Allow, depending on your browser).
-Now, at the bottom of the page you’ll see (bellow the name of the event) a text “LINKS”.
+A new window will pop-up, and actually, you will notice that the camera is working (I’ve already accepted all the permissions, your browser might ask you if you allow Google Hangouts to use the camera and the microphone, just click Yes, or Allow, depending on your browser).
+Now, at the bottom of the page, you’ll see (below the name of the event) a text “LINKS”.
 Click on it and you’ll see two options: YouTube Page and Embed.

 Copy the Video Embed code.
 We’ll use this on our WordPress (or any CMS or website).
 But before going to WordPress, go back to Creator Studio, click on stream now from the left side menu, and on the video you have just setup, click on Change Thumbnail and add a nice image of your product, or the logo of the company, or even better, an image that’s representative for the webinar.